aneasystone/github-trending/README.md

 ## Go

+* 【2023-12-06】[gosom / google-maps-scraper](https://github.com/gosom/google-maps-scraper) - scrape data data from Google Maps.
+Extracts data such as the name, address, phone number, website URL, rating, reviews number, latitude and longitude, reviews,email and more for each place
+* 【2023-12-06】[dub-flow / sessionprobe](https://github.com/dub-flow/sessionprobe) - SessionProbe is a multi-threaded tool designed for penetration testing and bug bounty hunting.
+It evaluates user privileges in web applications by taking a session token and checking access across a list of URLs, highlighting potential authorization issues.
 * 【2023-12-05】[0xERR0R / blocky](https://github.com/0xERR0R/blocky) - Fast and lightweight DNS proxy as ad-blocker for local network with many features
 * 【2023-12-05】[zitadel / oidc](https://github.com/zitadel/oidc) - Easy to use OpenID Connect client and server library written for Go and certified by the OpenID Foundation
 * 【2023-12-05】[siglens / siglens](https://github.com/siglens/siglens) - Observability at 100x Efficiency